TheOnlyMrCat/PatternAnalysis-2025/recognition/Improved_UNet_48009069/README.md

   On the very right of each row is a coloured combined segmentation of the entire image.
 ](static/celestial_pyramid_12_157.png)

+Overall, the model achieves an accuracy of 97.6%, and an average DSC of 0.904 on the prostate label.

 ## References

 <a id="cite-1">[1]</a> F. Isensee, P. Kickingereder, W. Wick, M. Bendszus, and K. H. Maier-Hein, “Brain Tumor Segmentation